infinum/flutter-bits/common_state_handling/README.md

 ```

-You can see how for every request you will need to add error and loading states, even though they are same states for every request.
+You can see how for every request you will need to add error and loading states, even though they are the same states for every request.
 And in the widget tree they write something like:

 ```dart
 child: BlocBuilder<WeatherBloc, WeatherState>(